 Improve your diagnostic warnings and errors.
 Always fix all issues listed in Google Merchant’s Diagnostics Tab.
 This will increase the quality value of your data feed.

-Once you have optimized your data feed details, than it is important to have additional microdata on your product landing page.
-Adding microdata will result in an improved quality allowing Google to correctly correlate your data.
+Once you have optimized your data feed details, than it is important to have additional structured data on your product landing page.
+Adding structured data will result in an improved quality allowing Google to correctly correlate your data.

 Such elements are :

-I have written many articles on how to add microdata to your website.
+I have written many articles on how to add structured data to your website.

 If you have already added negative keywords, than I suggest reviewing these to ensure if they still need to be kept.
 For example shopper behavior might change requiring some search terms to be included.
 If you are unsure about how to find out if your negative keyword is still relevant than the following tips might work.